micmejia/bible-dump/AMPC/Luke/Luke 21.md

-Now in the daytime Jesus was teaching in [[^p]the porches and courts of] the temple, but at night He would go out and stay on the mount called Olivet.
+Now in the daytime Jesus was teaching in [the porches and courts of] the temple, but at night He would go out and stay on the mount called Olivet.